Business acumen

-Business acumen, also known as business savviness, business sense and business understanding, is keenness and quickness in understanding and dealing with a business situation (risks and opportunities) in a manner that is likely to lead to a good outcome.
-Additionally, business acumen has emerged as a vehicle for improving financial performance and leadership development.
-Consequently, several different types of strategies have developed around improving business acumen.
+Business acumen, also known as business savviness, business sense or business understanding, encompasses a combination of knowledge, skills, abilities, and experience that enable individuals to comprehend an organization’s operations, functions, and external environment.
+This proficiency enables the use of business tools and analytical methods to assess situations, make informed decisions, align initiatives with the organization's strategy, and achieve desired outcomes.
+It is also defined as "keenness and quickness in understanding and dealing with a business situation (risks and opportunities) in a manner that is likely to lead to a good outcome".
+It involves having a "big picture" view of the business, financial literacy, strategic thinking, problem-solving, and effective communication.

+The UK government considers business acumen to be a skill required by civil service staff with responsibilities in a contract management role.
+Additionally, business acumen is viewed as having emerged as a vehicle for improving financial performance and leadership development.
+Consequently, several types of strategies have developed around improving business acumen.

 Characteristics

 Executive level thinking

-In his 2012 book, Seeing the Big Picture, Business Acumen to Build Your Credibility, Career, and Company, Kevin R. Cope put forward that an individual who possesses business acumen views the business with an "executive mentality" - they understand how the moving parts of a company work together to make it successful and how financial metrics like profit margin, cash flow, and stock price reflect how well each of those moving parts is doing its job.
+In his 2012 book Seeing the Big Picture, Business Acumen to Build Your Credibility, Career, and Company, Kevin R. Cope states an individual who possesses business acumen views the business with an "executive mentality", with the ability to comprehend how the moving parts of a company work together to make to ensure success, and how financial metrics like profit margin, cash flow, and stock price reflect how well each of those moving parts is doing its job.
 Cope proposes that an individual who has the following five abilities could be described as someone having a strong sense of business acumen: